What Does Pho Taste Like?

 In North America, spring rolls are Chinese-influenced.
 Chinese spring rolls (aka egg rolls) are much heavier, oilier, and usually made from wheat flour.
 Vietnamese spring rolls are made from rice flour, making them a lighter fare.
 Learn more about the difference here.

-Spice is used sparingly in Vietnamese food
+Spice is used sparingly

 Though chefs certainly use some spices, they use herbs more often.
 Some of the southern Vietnamese foods with that Thai influence end up being the spiciest in the country’s cuisine.
 Fresh herbs in Vietnamese cuisine are important to creating healthy, flavorful dishes.

-Vietnamese food changes according to the seasons
+Cooking changes according to the seasons

 Just like we see sales come and go on certain products at the grocery store relying on the time of year, the same happens in Vietnamese cuisine.
 In summer, foods are very light and filled with seasonal vegetables.
 In winter, the meals tend to use more pork and beef and are heartier.
 However, Pho is served year-round in Vietnam.